AlexaCRM/alexacrm.github.io/integration-cds/views.md

 To add a view to the WordPress page, use the `view` tag in a Twig template.
 The two required parameters are `entity` for the logical name of the entity, e.g. `contact` or `account`, and `name` for the name of the view, e.g. `Active Contacts`.
 The plugin looks up both personal and system views. `vew` tag requires a closing tag, `endview`.

-*Note:* you need to share personal views with the Application User that is used to connect WordPress to your CDS / Dynamics 365 organization.
+*Note:* you need to share personal views with the Application User that is used to connect WordPress to your Dataverse Integration / Dynamics 365 organization.

 {% raw %}
 ```twig